 Noha Amin was a resident of Bahrain for 13 years where she supercharged her experience in FinTech by managing information security systems in the banking sector.
 Noha also became the Advisory Board Member for the Open Web Application Security Project and CISOCouncil, is the Chairperson for the Women Leaders in Cybersecurity and the Advisory Committee Member for the Cyber Resilience & Information Security Conference in the Middle East.

-With a list of achievements under her belt, applying for the Tech Nation Exceptional Talent Visa was her route into the UK.
+With a list of achievements under her belt, applying for the Global Talent Visa was her route into the UK.
 She had heard about it through her brother who also worked in IT.
 She felt it was the right time for her to seek new opportunities abroad and had her sights on leveraging her existing success and bringing it to the UK.

 Noha already knew that her expertise was in high demand in the UK before moving here.
 She is an avid speaker and panelist at cybersecurity conferences and won notable awards that her expertise was being recognised and requested in the UK.